Anorectal fistula: Clinical manifestations, diagnosis, and management principles

-The most common etiology of an anorectal fistula is an anorectal abscess.
-(See "Perianal abscess: Clinical manifestations, diagnosis, treatment".)
+The most common etiology of an anorectal fistula is an infected anal crypt gland.
+Other causes include:

-●Crohn’s Disease – Fistulas complicating Crohn's disease or other intra-abdominal inflammatory processes may be accompanied by associated bowel symptoms such as diarrhea and abdominal pain.
-Anorectal fistulas preceding other clinical manifestations of Crohn's disease are uncommon.
-As an example, in one surgical series of 136 patients with Crohn's disease, fistulas preceded the intestinal manifestations of the disease in only six patients (5 percent) .
-(See "Perianal complications of Crohn disease".)
+●Crohn disease – Fistulas complicating Crohn disease or other intra-abdominal inflammatory processes may be accompanied by associated bowel symptoms such as diarrhea and abdominal pain.
+Anorectal fistulas preceding other clinical manifestations of Crohn disease are uncommon.
+As an example, in one surgical series of 136 patients with Crohn disease, fistulas preceded the intestinal manifestations of the disease in only six patients (5 percent) .
+(See "Perianal complications of Crohn disease", section on 'Perianal fistula'.)